-Condition 1.
-An AttackerApp also defines a normal permission (strictly speaking, signature permission is also acceptable) under the same name as the signature permission which has been defined by the ProtectedApp.
+- 1. An AttackerApp also defines a normal permission (strictly speaking, signature permission is also acceptable) under the same name as the signature permission which has been defined by the ProtectedApp.
+Example: cpermission android:name=""xxx" android:protectionLevel=""normal" - 2.

-Example: <permission android:name=" xxx" android:protectionLevel="normal" />

-Condition 2.
 The AttackerApp declares the self-defined normal permission with uses-permission.
-Example: <uses-permission android:name="xxx" />
+Example: <uses-permission android:name="xxx" /> - 3.

-Condition 3.
 The AttackerApp has installed on the device prior to the ProtectedApp.